handihealth/C4H_dental_challenge/README.md

 ### openEHR Reference model attributes

 A number of key data points need to be populated in an openEHR composition, which may not be appraent from the archetypes or templates.
-Developers can largely use the example instance documents and APIs for guidance but these notes may give useful background.
-Links are given to a UML representation ofthe openEHR documentation.
+Developers can largely use the example instance documents and APIs for guidance but these notes may give useful background in addition to viewing the [UML view of the openEHR reference model.](http://www.openehr.org/local/releases/1.0.1/uml/index.html)

-committer: This is the name of the person physically committing the document ie. the person logged on to the account.
+**committer:** This is the name of the person physically committing the document ie. the person logged on to the account.
 If ommited from API calls, Ehrscape will use the domain login name.

-composition/composer: This is the clinical author of the document i.e the person with clinical responsibility.
-Ehrscape FLAT and STRCTURTED fromats handle this as composer_name.
+**composition/composer:** This is the clinical author of the document i.e the person with clinical responsibility.
+Ehrscape FLAT and STRCTURTED formats handle this as composer_name.

-composition/context/start_date: This is the time that the clinical interaction with the patient began.
+**composition/context/start_time:** This is the time that the clinical interaction with the patient began.
 Ehrscape FLAT and STRUCTURED formats handle this as ctx/time.

-composition/context/healthcare_facility: This is the healthcare facility / oragnisation under who's remit the encounter took place.
+**composition/context/health_care_facility:** This is the healthcare facility / oragnisation under who's remit the encounter took place.

-observation/origin
+**observation/time:** Thisis the time that a patient's signs and symptoms were observed ora test was run.

 The Ehrscape FLAT and STRUCTURED formats hide much of the complexity of these attributes, providing sensible defaults.
 In particular the `ctx` header common to both JSON STRUCTURED and FLAT formats, considerably simplifies the composition header ...